fastify/fastify-cookie/README.md

 ##### encode

 Specifies a function that will be used to encode a cookie's value.
-Since value of a cookie has a limited character set (and must be a simple string), this function can be used to encode a value into a string suited for a cookie's value.
+Since the value of a cookie has a limited character set (and must be a simple string), this function can be used to encode a value into a string suited for a cookie's value.